sabrinatkk/lesson-github-pages/lesson/lesson.md

 ### Personalizing your Website

 Now that you've cloned your website repository, we need to make a few changes.
-First of all, we need to delete the file called `CNAME`, which is meant to be used for custom domains.
+First of all, we need to delete the file called `CNAME`, whichis meant to be used for custom domains.
 Otherwise, we'll keep receiving email notifications that the CNAME is already taken.

 ```bash
 # Enter your repository directory